 When This Medicine Should Not Be Used

-You should not use this medicine if you or your child have had an allergic reaction to nelfinavir.
-You should not use this medicine if you or your child are using certain heart rhythm medicines (such as amiodarone, quinidine, Cardioquin®, Cordarone®, Quinaglute®, or Quinidex®), alfuzosin (Uroxatral®), pimozide (Orap®), midazolam (Versed®), sildenafil (Revatio®), triazolam (Halcion®), or ergot medicines (such as dihydroergotamine, ergonovine, ergotamine, methylergonovine, DHE 45®, Ergomar®, Ergotrate®, or Methergine®).
-Using nelfinavir with any of these medicines can cause very serious medical problems, or even death.
-Do not use this medicine if you or your child have severe liver disease.
+Do not use this medicine if you have had an allergic reaction to nelfinavir.
+You should not use this medicine if you use certain heart rhythm medicines (such as amiodarone, quinidine, Cardioquin®, Cordarone®, Quinaglute®, or Quinidex®), alfuzosin (Uroxatral®), cisapride (Propulsid®), lovastatin (Mevacor®), oral midazolam (Versed®), pimozide (Orap®), rifampin (Rifadin®, Rimactane®), sildenafil (Revatio®), simvastatin (Zocor®), St John's wort, triazolam (Halcion®), or ergot medicines (such as dihydroergotamine, ergonovine, ergotamine, methylergonovine, DHE 45®, Ergomar®, Ergotrate®, or Methergine®).
+Do not use this medicine if you have moderate or severe liver disease.

 How to Use This Medicine